In June of 1980, the Board of Trustees endorsed the following “Principle of Community” for Dartmouth College:

 Because the Principle of Community is a statement of aspirations and values and not a promulgation of rules, it cannot be the basis of a disciplinary hearing.
 It should be understood in the context of the Principle of Freedom of Expression and Dissent (below) as well as Dartmouth’s Standards of Conduct, which prohibit behaviors such as threats, harassment, disorderly conduct, coercion, hazing, and causing physical harm.
 As stated in the preamble to the Standard of Conduct, other behaviors that are not violations, but are nonetheless rude, disrespectful, intolerant, obnoxious or offensive, are still taken seriously by the College.
 The many effective responses to redress the negative impact on individuals and the community may include expressions of disapproval in the exchange of different ideas through free and open discussion and debate.

 Freedom of Expression and Dissent

 Freedom of expression and dissent is protected by College regulations.
-Dartmouth College prizes and defends the right of free speech and the freedom of the individual to make his or her own disclosures, while at the same time recognizing that such freedom exists in the context of the law and in responsibility for one’s actions.
+Dartmouth College prizes and defends the right of free speech and the freedom of the individual to make his or her own disclosures, while at the same time recognizing that such freedom exists in the context of the law and in responsibility for one’s own actions.
 The exercise of these rights must not deny the same rights to any other individual.
 The College therefore both fosters and protects the rights of individuals to express dissent.